 Power Metal outfits like Unleash the Archers, but also Demise of the Crown are part of this landscape.
-The latter just unleashed their self-titled and independent début album beginning of March 2016.
+The latter just unleashed their self-titled and independent debut album beginning of March 2016.

-Well, first of all it is indeed the maturity of this newly formed band that has got my attention straight away.
-Other Power Metal outfits want to grind you into the dust with a never-changing and hyper-fast type of #metal (because power has got to be fast, that’s why…), having some sort of screaming fits trying to reach ever higher notes.
-Now, Demise of the Crown really vary their tune and this makes a difference.
+So, Demise of the Crown has got goals.
+But – will they live up to them?
+Well, first of all, it is indeed the maturity of this newly formed band that has got my attention straight away.
+Other Power Metal outfits want to grind you into the dust with a never-changing and hyper-fast type of metal.
+Because Power Metal has got to be fast, that’s why.
+And most go about that with some sort of screaming fits trying to reach ever higher notes.
+Now, this band really varies its tune – and this makes a difference.

-Throw in a few toppings to this Hard Rock infused #metal burrito consisting of some serious shredding and a few pretty good licks and you got the idea of the pretty sturdy guitar work prevalent on this disc.
-I liked the drum work of Kevy Metal (aka Kevin Alexander), but could not really judge on the bass provided by Dany Toxic.
-More to that next.
+Throw in a few toppings to this metal burrito consisting of more serious shredding and a few pretty good licks.
+And you got the idea of the pretty sturdy guitar work prevalent on this disc.
+I liked the drum work of Kevy Metal (aka Kevin Alexander), but could not really judge the bass job provided by one Dany Toxic.

 Now, what have we got out of this jumble of styles?

-Record Rating: 7/10 | Label: Self-Released | Web: Facebook
+Record Rating: 5/10 | Label: Self-Released | Web: Facebook